williampollet/bug-finder/README.md

 # Bug::Inspector

 Welcome to bug inspector !
-A simple gem to retrieve an error sample in Appsignal, if you are find in the app.
+A simple gem to retrieve an error sample in Appsignal

 ## Installation